Supreme Court rejects challenge to new horse racing anti-doping rules

 Oklahoma, Louisiana and West Virginia sought to have the law struck down, joined by several racetracks.

+“It is long past time for opponents of HISA to drop their outstanding lawsuits,” Scheeler said.
+“In light of this decision, continued litigation only serves to take time and valuable resources away from our core mission of improving the safety and integrity of thoroughbred racing.”

+National Thoroughbred Racing Association president and CEO Tom Rooney agreed, saying, "It is time for all parties to stop their internal fighting and support HISA as the law of the land.”

-The anti-doping program, which took effect in the spring of 2023, is an attempt to centralize the drug testing of racehorses and manage the results, as well as dole out uniform penalties to horses and trainers instead of the previous patchwork rules that varied from state to state.
+The anti-doping program, which took effect in the spring of 2023, is an attempt to centralize the drug testing of racehorses and manage the results, as well as dole out uniform penalties to horses and trainers instead of the previous patchwork rules in the 38 racing states.

+“This decision will allow HISA to continue its work to protect the health and safety of equine athletes, thereby fostering greater confidence and integrity in the sport of thoroughbred racing,” Rooney said in a statement.

 Legislation to dismantle the new authority was introduced in September in the House of Representatives but hasn't gone anywhere.